sematext/docker-spm-client/README.md

 Plus, Tomcat, HAProxy, Redis, Memcached, MySQL and MariaDB, AWS EC2, ELB, EBS, RDS, JVM / Java and Scala Applications, ...

-Please note there are separate monitoring agents available for other technologies not covered by this Image e.g. Docker, CoreOS (sematext/spm-agent-docker) and Node.js for Express, Hapi.js, Koa Apps ...
+Please note: to monitor Docker, CoreOS, RancherOS, etc. themselves use [sematext/sematext-agent-docker](https://github.com/sematext/sematext-agent-docker)

+Also, monitoring of Node.js for Express, Hapi.js, Koa Apps, etc. is not included in this image - use [sematext/spm-agent-nodejs](https://github.com/sematext/spm-agent-nodejs) for that.
+...

 # Installation